newwayland/blog/content/post/why-the-russian-oil-price-cap-wont-work/index.md

 In addition, Russia is banned from dealing in Western currencies, and the West has banned its populations from dealing in roubles.
-Paradoxically, that makes the exchange analysis very easy indeed: nobody in Russia needs Western currencies as there is nothing to buy them.
+Paradoxically, that makes the exchange analysis very easy indeed: nobody in Russia needs Western currencies as there is nothing to buy with them.
 However the energy sales to the West need to be exchanged, at least in part, for roubles as the Russian energy firms have bills and taxes to pay.